GingerSnapsLOL/lm-mastery/README.md

 1. **Feature Type Errors**: Automatically handled by robust loaders
 2. **Training Instability**: Use conservative initialization and loss clipping
 3. **Memory Issues**: Enable gradient checkpointing and use mixed precision
+4. **SFT Quality Issues**: Use completion-only loss and mixed datasets

 ### **Debugging**